Thyroid-stimulating Hormone (TSH)

-- Excessive amounts of thyroid hormone medication in those who are being treated for an underactive (or removed) thyroid gland
+- Excessive amounts of thyroid hormone medication taken by those who are being treated for an underactive (or removed) thyroid gland

 - Insufficient anti-thyroid medication in a person being treated for hyperthyroidism; however, it may take a while for TSH production to resume after successful anti-thyroid treatment.
-This is why the American Thyroid Association recommends monitoring this treatment with tests for thyroid hormones (T4 and T3) as well as TSH levels.
+This is why the American Thyroid Association recommends monitoring this treatment with tests for thyroid hormones (free T4 and total and free T3) as well as TSH levels.

 - Damage to the pituitary gland that prevents it from producing adequate amounts of TSH